Carglglz/upydev/DOCS/Documentation.md

 ### SERVO:

+*This needs  the 'servo.py' script in upyutils directory to be uploaded to the upy device and a servo motor*

 #### servo_config

 to configurate the servo pin with -po option

 #### servo_angle

-to move the servo an angle indicated by
+to move the servo an angle indicated by -opt option

 ### STEPPER MOTOR:

+*This needs  the 'stepper.py' script in upyutils directory to be uploaded to the upy device, the appropriate stepper motor driver (A4988  for example) and a stepper motor*

 #### stepper_config

-to configurate the servo pin with -po option
+to configurate the stepper direction and step pin with -po option *( -po [DIR_PIN] [STEP_PIN])

 #### stepper_move